 What are the prevailing weather systems relevant for Balearic yacht charter?

 The Balearics enjoy an average of 300 sunny days per year.
 Sailing season here goes from the end of March till the end of October, during which time there is hardly any rain (below 3.7 mm per month on average).
 For a bareboat or crewed boat charter the conditions are ideal, especially since there are very moderate winds.
-Due to its favorable geographical position the archipelago escapes the bad weather fronts during the summer months.
+Due to its favourable geographical position the archipelago escapes the bad weather fronts during the summer months.
 Mainly in winter there are some northerly winds, so the southern coastlines are much more protected.
 In summer thermal winds are great for sailing and the warm, subtropical climate with a long, hot and dry summer and guaranteed sun contributes to a wonderful charter experience.

 How much does a yacht charter cost in the Balearic Islands and what types of charter are there?